yogthos/memory-hole/README.md

 ## Configuring PostgreSQL

-Follow these steps to configure the database for the application
+Follow these steps to configure the database for the application:

+0. Make sure you have the [CITEXT](https://www.postgresql.org/docs/9.5/static/citext.html) extension installed on PostgreSQL.

 1. Run the `psql` command: